Is Bitcoin a Good Investment Opportunity?

 What came next was an explosion of crypto fever during the peak of the COVID-19 pandemic.
 Market uncertainty, social media and public influence led the charge.
 In April of 2021, Bitcoin hit an all-time high of $64,828.14.

 But this was short-lived and Bitcoin quickly began losing value the following month before falling off a cliff in June.
-It’s now trading around $30,000 for the first time since January 2021.
+It’s now trading around $58,000 as we close out the year.

-This is largely due to a recent crackdown on digital currencies in China.
-The Chinese government is ordering crypto miners to shutdown operations and a crypto crash quickly followed.
+Th drop-off was largely due to a recent crackdown on digital currencies in China.
+The Chinese government ordered crypto miners to shutdown operations and a crypto crash quickly followed.
 Specifically, the entire crypto market lost over $400 billion in value in a span of three days.

 But this doesn’t mark the end of cryptocurrencies.
 If anything, it will spark a renewed push forward.
 Is Bitcoin a good investment?
 Now may be the time to get in before it regains momentum.